 Propagation: Self seed readily; seedlings emerge in late spring.
 Easily started from purchased or collected seed, but soak the seeds for 24 hours before planting.

-Companion plants: Cardinal Vine is best appreciated as a specimen vine.
+Companion plants: Cardinal Vine is best appreciated as a specimen vine grown in a container.